whofferbert/iso-rebuild/README.md

       Do not clean up the chroot environment after running install.
 Default is to run the clean.

+   Filesystem Options (can be specified multiple times):

+    --add-archive "/path/to/local/archive.tar.gz"
+      Extract the contents of a tar archive to the root of the filesystem tar -czvf ~/iso-rebuild-test/will.tar.gz /home/whofferbert/{.bashrc,.ssh,.vimrc}

+    --add-zip "/path/to/local/zipfile.zip"
+      Extract the contents of a zip file to the root of the filesystem

    UX Options:

     --label -l "CD LABEL"